-Summer Bridge Program
+Fall Bridge Program

-The Summer Bridge Program helps students establish a solid foundation for future college success as they transition from high school to college.
-This is facilitated through personalized attention as students complete a full semester of college in the summer semester prior to their first fall enrollment.
+The Fall Bridge Program helps students establish a solid foundation for future college success as they transition from high school to college.
+This is facilitated through personalized attention as students complete coursework and participate in workshops and other activities designed to equip them with the knowledge, discipline, and study skills necessary to succeed in college-level work.